yaoleksa/shortlinkter/README.md

 If everything were done properly, you should get a similar response: `http[s]://[host_of_this_API]/four-digits-id`.
 In my case, it's something like that `https://shortlinkter.onrender.com/5fTz`
 >[!IMPORTANT]
->If you make an API call twice, you don't create two short links, the second time the API returns the already created link shortcut
+>If you make an API call twice, you don't create two short links, the second time, the API returns the already created link shortcut
+>[!WARNING]
+>Funny moment:) You can create a shortcut link via this API, but you can not delete it, so think twice before makinging a link shortcut or not, it's up to you;)